-Wind as a source of electric energy in the Caribbean is now becoming common place, with utility-scale wind power plants in operation on Aruba, Bonaire, Curacao, Cuba, Dominican Republic, Guadeloupe, Jamaica, Nevis, Puerto Rico, and Martinique.
-Barbados and Guyana are next in line to add utility-scale wind energy to their energy mix.
-Utility-scale wind power… Continue reading Electricity from Wind Turbines – Part 1
+Wind as a source of electric energy in the Caribbean is now becoming commonplace, with utility-scale wind power plants in operation on Aruba, Bonaire, Curacao, Cuba, Dominican Republic, Guadeloupe, Jamaica, Nevis, Puerto Rico, and Martinique.
+Barbados, Guyana, and St. Lucia are next in line to add utility-scale wind energy to their energy mix.
+Utility-scale wind… Continue reading Electricity from the Wind – Part 1

 The Wind Turbine is Renewable Energy biggest fan and I am a fan of wind turbines!
 Now since we are on the topic of fans, I decided to share with you the answer to a burning question I had some time ago regarding wind turbines.
 My mind boggling question was, "why don't the turbines behave like a… Continue reading Wind Turbines – I’m a Big Fan!

 This post is the first of a series of short articles that I am currently working on.
 The objective really is to rediscover the small grid connected renewable energy projects commissioned across the Caribbean.
 As the title suggest, part one of the rediscover series takes a brief look at the Rosalie Bay Resort wind turbine… Continue reading REdiscover: Rosalie Bay Resort Wind Turbine (Dominica)

 In late 2013, the Office of Utilities Regulation (OUR) named three preferred bidders for the supply of up to 115 MW (megawatts) of electricity generation capacity from renewable energy.
 The three preferred bids amounted to a total 78 MW of energy only renewable energy capacity, including two projects offering energy from wind amounting to 58 MW,… Continue reading The Economics of Wind Power in Jamaica